ESAOpenSR/SRGAN/paper/paper.md

 Single-image super-resolution (SISR) aims to enhance the spatial detail of low-resolution (LR) observations by learning a mapping to a plausible high-resolution (HR) counterpart.
 In remote sensing, SR can bridge the gap between freely available medium-resolution imagery and costly commercial data, potentially improving downstream tasks such as land-cover classification, object detection, and change detection.
-The advent of deep convolutional networks led to major breakthroughs in both reconstruction fidelity and perceptual realism [@dong2015imagesuperresolutionusingdeep] [@kim2016deeplyrecursiveconvolutionalnetworkimage].
+The advent of deep convolutional networks led to major breakthroughs in both reconstruction fidelity and perceptual realism [@dong2015imagesuperresolutionusingdeep; @kim2016deeplyrecursiveconvolutionalnetworkimage].

 Generative Adversarial Networks (GANs) [@goodfellow2014generativeadversarialnetworks] introduced an adversarial learning framework in which a generator and a discriminator are trained in competition, enabling the synthesis of realistic, high-frequency image details.
-Since their introduction, GANs have been rapidly adopted in the remote-sensing community for tasks such as cloud removal, image translation, domain adaptation, and data synthesis [@11159252] [@su2024intriguingpropertycounterfactualexplanation].
+Since their introduction, GANs have been rapidly adopted in the remote-sensing community for tasks such as cloud removal, image translation, domain adaptation, and data synthesis [@11159252; @su2024intriguingpropertycounterfactualexplanation].
 These applications demonstrated the potential of adversarial training to generate spatially coherent and perceptually plausible remote-sensing imagery.

 Building on these successes, the computer-vision community introduced the Super-Resolution GAN (SRGAN) [@ledig2017photo], which combined perceptual and adversarial losses to reconstruct photo-realistic high-resolution images from their low-resolution counterparts.
-The approach inspired a wave of research applying SRGAN-like architectures to remote-sensing super-resolution [@rs15205062] [@9787539] [@10375518] [@satlassuperres], where the ability to recover fine spatial detail from coarse observations can significantly enhance analysis of land cover, infrastructure, and environmental change.
+The approach inspired a wave of research applying SRGAN-like architectures to remote-sensing super-resolution [@rs15205062; @9787539; @10375518; @satlassuperres], where the ability to recover fine spatial detail from coarse observations can significantly enhance analysis of land cover, infrastructure, and environmental change.

-Recent advances in diffusion and transformer-based architectures have shifted the state of the art in image super-resolution toward generative models with stronger probabilistic and contextual reasoning [@s1] [@s2] [@s3].
+Recent advances in diffusion and transformer-based architectures have shifted the state of the art in image super-resolution toward generative models with stronger probabilistic and contextual reasoning [@s1; @s2; @s3].
 Nevertheless, GAN-based approaches continue to be actively explored [@g1] and remain a practical choice for operational production settings [@allen].

 # Problem Statement

-Despite their success in computer vision, Generative Adversarial Networks (GANs) remain notoriously difficult to train [@p1] [@p2] [@p3].
+Despite their success in computer vision, Generative Adversarial Networks (GANs) remain notoriously difficult to train [@p1; @p2; @p3].
 The simultaneous optimization of generator and discriminator networks often leads to unstable dynamics, mode collapse, and high sensitivity to hyperparameters.

 In remote-sensing applications, these issues are amplified by domain-specific challenges such as multispectral or hyperspectral inputs, high dynamic range reflectance values, varying sensor characteristics, and limited availability of perfectly aligned high-resolution ground-truth data.